Frequently Asked Questions

 Can I get any government funding to pay for my course?

-There is no government funding or subsidies available for these courses, however, we do offer a range of flexible payment options.
+There is no longer any government funding or subsidies available for Advanced Diploma qualifications in these fields, which is one reason why so many colleges closed down.
+We are keeping these courses alive, and offer a range of flexible payment options.

 How long do I have to complete my course?